 - Your wash bag and toiletries

-- Any personal electrical equipment (which will be PAT tested by our in-house electrician)
+- Any personal electrical equipment like laptops or tablets (which will be PAT tested by our in-house electrician)

 - Your current medication - we don’t store large quantities of medication so please only bring in medication you are currently taking